Hostpug/WHMCS-Zoho-Books/README.md

 # Free WHMCS Zoho Books Sync Module by Hostpug

 This WHMCS addon module provides a seamless, automated integration between your WHMCS billing system and Zoho Books.
-Designed for reliability and compliance, it accurately maps clients, invoices, payments, and refunds into Zoho Books in real-time, while offering a robust bulk migration engine for historical data.
+Specially designed for Indian businesses as per the GST Act, it ensures reliability and strict compliance.
+It accurately maps clients, invoices, payments, and refunds into Zoho Books in real-time, while offering a robust bulk migration engine for historical data.

 ## Key Features